gbliz/camel-racing/README.md

-# CodeLou_FrontEnd
+# Camel Racing

 ## Description
 ```
-A brief description of your project
+This is a simple webpage titled "Camel Racing", which mirrors
+a typical description and sign-up of a fictional sport event.

 ```

 ## Custom CSS Classes
 ```